 Because of their high capacity, long service life, and low acquisition and repair costs, rotary gear pumps are commonly used in modern hydraulic systems.
-High operating pressures, excellent volumetric and mechanical performance, and lower noise levels have mostly been achieved thanks to product growth in rotary gear pump.
+High operating pressures, excellent volumetric and mechanical performance, and lower noise levels have mostly been achieved thanks to product growth in a rotary gear pumps.

-Rotary gear pumps are categorised in a number of ways based on the type of their rotating element.
+Rotary gear pumps are categorized in a number of ways based on the type of their rotating element.
 They are:

 Introduction to Pump

-The pump is the hydraulic system’s epicentre.
-A hydraulic pump, like the heart in the human body, creates flow by transferring fluids in an area with an unfavourable pressure gradient.
+The pump is the hydraulic system’s epicenter.
+A hydraulic pump, like the heart in the human body, creates flow by transferring fluids in an area with an unfavorable pressure gradient.
 Pumps are usually divided into two groups:

 - Positive displacement pumps